 A Checklist for Selling Your Home

 Now that you have determined which method you want to use to sell your home, it’s time to get to work.
 A smooth, successful home sale can be influenced by many factors, some large and some small.
 Fortunately, you can do many improvements yourself, with time and sweat being your biggest investments.
-Here are the steps you need to consider in order to get ready to sell your home.
+Here are some moves you’ll want to consider in order to get ready to sell your home.

 Interior Updates and Curb Appeal Improvements

-On the interior of your home, consider painting walls in contemporary, neutral colors and upgrading the lighting, even with small investments like additional lamps or upgraded light bulbs.
+For interior improvements, consider painting walls in contemporary, neutral colors and upgrading the lighting, even with small investments like additional lamps or upgraded light bulbs.

 Clean and Stage Your Home

-Thoroughly clean your home!
-A muddy hall, a messy man cave, or a dusty bedroom will only reduce its appeal.
+You’ll want to thoroughly clean your home.
+A muddy hallway, messy garage or dusty bedroom will only reduce its appeal.
 Keep rooms as orderly and as uncluttered as possible for all showing appointments.
-Use a storage unit to temporarily house extra or unsightly items if necessary—that old recliner may be quite comfy, but it could be a ratty eyesore as well.
-And don’t be afraid to ask a stylish friend or hire a professional to help you with organizing or decor.
-A second set of eyes is always helpful.
+Use a storage unit to temporarily house extra or unsightly items if necessary — that old recliner may be quite comfy, but it could be a ratty eyesore as well.
+Your real estate agent will likely have a professional home stager you can hire to make your home look its most appealing to buyers.
+And you can always ask a stylish friend to help you with organizing or decor.
+In either case, a second set of eyes is always helpful.